olewsaa/amateur-radio/Winlink-Linux-amd64/Install-Winlink-VARA-AMD64.md

 ## Radio configuration

-The [Q900](https://www.guohedz.com/Q900#) provide a command set compatible with Yaesu FT-817.
+The [Q900](https://www.guohedz.com/Q900#) and the newer PMR-171, provide a command set compatible with Yaesu FT-817.
 Hence selecting Yaesu FT-817 should work, I not experienced any issues to the CAT control.

 ### Winlink
+Unfortunately RMS Express do not support Hamlib (and hence flrig).
+It uses the COM ports directly with a small selection of radios.
+In my case the Q900 and the PMR-171 is compatible with the FT-817 command set.

-Make sure the symlink for COM33 in `$HOME/.wine/dosdevices` is present and point to the USB port the radio provides, in the Q900 case it's `/dev/ttyACM0`.
+Make sure the symlink for com33 in `$HOME/.wine/dosdevices` is present and point to the USB port the radio provides, in the Q900 case it's `/dev/ttyACM0`.
 ```
+ole@nina:~/.wine/dosdevices $ ln -sf /dev/ttyACM0 com33
-ole@nina:~/.wine/dosdevices $ ls -l COM33
+ole@nina:~/.wine/dosdevices $ ls -l com33
-lrwxrwxrwx 1 ole ole 12 mars  17  2025 COM33 -> /dev/ttyACM0
+lrwxrwxrwx 1 ole ole 12 mars  17  2025 com33 -> /dev/ttyACM0
 ```
 The name `/dev/ttyACM0` is not always the same and it's possible to write rules that trigger setting of more sensible names.
 Some day I'll put up the udev rules here.

-I have configured CAT control in Winlink:
+I have configured CAT control for RMS Express :

 - Select Radio model : Yaesu FT-817
 - Select USB
 - Tick off Use Radio Internal Soundcard.
-- Select serial port COM33.
+- Select serial port com33.
 - Select baud rate 19200.
 - Leave Enable RTS and DTR off.
 - The PPT port need to be selected, select FT-817.